 Admission policies and procedures are overseen by the Director of Graduate Studies (DGS).
 The DGS chairs the Doctoral Program Committee (DPC), which is responsible for recruiting the most qualified students and for balancing the interests of the program with the financial resources available.
 This committee meets regularly throughout the year to discuss issues relevant to the administration of the doctoral program such as recruitment and admissions.
 The deadline for application for admission to the BSHES Program is early December.
-That is, the complete on-line application file should be submitted no later than the deadline for admission to the program for fall of the following academic year.
-Notification of admission will be made by approximately March 1.
+That is, the complete on-line application file should be submitted no later than the deadline for admission will be made by approximately March 1.
 The Emory guidelines for admission to graduate programs are followed.